gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 #### Benefit
 - incremental software development based on increasing levels of abstraction
-- rnhanced independence of layers
+- enhanced independence of layers
 - enhances reusability
 - component-based technology is suitable technology to implment layered structure
 - promotion of protability - each layer can be abstract machine deployed independently (because of design)